mikko-pulli/serilog-sinks-http/README.md

 ## Install via NuGet

-If you want to include the HTTP sink in your project, you can [install it directly from NuGet](https://www.nuget.org/packages/Serilog.Sinks.Http/).
+If you want to include the HTTP sink in your project, you can [install it directly from NuGet](https://www.nuget.org/packages/Serilog.Sinks.Http.Forked/).

 To install the sink, run the following command in the Package Manager Console:

 ```
-PM> Install-Package Serilog.Sinks.Http
+PM> Install-Package Serilog.Sinks.Http.Forked
 ```

 ## Contributors